Reemz1/Project1mindfitness/README.md

    - This section includes a phone number and email by which users can contact regarding features of the page, and questions or suggestions.

-   - Similar to the other pages, the sign up page also has the navigation bar, the header and the footer with social media icons and links
+   - Similar to the other pages, the sign up page also has the navigation bar, the header and the footer with social media icons and links.

 ## Testing ##